explore

 Favorite Feature: Massive bedside picture windows.

-Jess Wandering at Getaway House Portland
+Jess Wandering reading a book in Getaway House Portland

 You may be surrounded by other tiny Getaway Houses, but as soon as you shut the door this tiny cabin will make you feel like you’re the last person on earth – in the best possible way!